-What Temperature to Set The Thermostat in Winter
+What’s the Ideal Temperature to Set Your Thermostat in Winter?

 Stop the thermostat wars in your home with this definitive look at the optimal temperature to set your thermostat in winter.

-If you and your family members squabble over the thermostat in the wintertime, it might help to know that there are actually official recommendations for the most comfortable, energy-efficient winter thermostat settings.
+Like most of us, you probably have some heated family arguments over the thermostat in the wintertime.
+But if you’re ready to settle the issue once and for all, you’ll be glad to know that there are actually official recommendations for the most comfortable, energy-efficient winter thermostat settings.
 And turning your thermostat down by seven to 10 degrees when the house is empty can save you as much as 10 percent on your annual heating bill.

 What Temperature to Set the Thermostat at in Winter

 According to numerous sources, 68 degrees F is the magic number in winter.
 The U.S. Department of Energy’s Energy Saver website offers a quick video extolling the setting.

 According to Energy Saver, you can save even more on your heating bill by turning the thermostat down a couple more degrees at night, and by lowering it to 55 F if you go on vacation.
 You can also lower your thermostat before you leave the house for the day.
 This way you’re not paying to heat an empty house.

 The World Health Organization (WHO) recommends 64 F as the minimum safe indoor temperature for most adults.
 Temperatures lower than this, especially in areas of high humidity, can led to respiratory problems.
 The WHO also advises minimum temperatures a few degrees higher for households with infants, small children, the elderly and health-vulnerable individuals.